What Is Cardio, and How Often Should You Do It?

 Thankfully, there may be more accurate and practical way to monitor how hard your heart is working.
 Just use the talk test: if you find it difficult to speak, even in short sentences, then that likely means you’re in the right range for the activity to qualify as cardio exercise.

-Myth: You have to run, bike, or swim, or else it’s not cardio.
+Myth: You have to run, bike, or swim, or else it’s not cardio training.

-When it comes to cardio, it’s not what you do—it’s how you do it.
+When it comes to cardio training, it’s not what you do — it’s how you do it.

 “The umbrella of cardio encompasses much more than a long run,” Thieme says.
 “It also includes HIIT workouts, dancing, and some types of strength training (like circuit training).
 Even vigorous household activities count (like raking leaves, moving furniture, or carrying groceries up stairs) if you do them with enough commitment and intensity.”
 To determine if your chosen activity counts, just try out the talk test mentioned above.